Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Methods

 We evaluated Decipher-MR on MRI classification and regression tasks across five public datasets (ADNI, PICAI, AMOS, MRART, LLD-MMRI) as well as our proprietary dataset.
 These datasets cover a range of conditions and tasks including Alzheimer's disease, cardiac disease, prostate cancer, liver cancer, body region classification, image sequences, motion artifact detection, and demographic predictions (Supplementary Table \ref{tab:classification_task}).

-For each task, we applied a 3-layer MLP with 768-dimensional hidden layers, 20\% dropout, and ReLU activations to the CLS token of the backbone ViT, serving as the classification or regression head.
-All evaluations and comparisons followed a simple probing setup, with the weights of the pretrained vision backbone frozen.
+For each task, we applied a 3-layer MLP with 768-dimensional hidden layers, 20\% dropout, and ReLU activations \zyc{(1.2M parameters)} to the CLS embedding of the backbone ViT, serving as the classification or regression head.
+All evaluations and comparisons followed a simple probing setup, with the weights of the pretrained vision backbone frozen. \zyc{For ACDC, we extracted embeddings from both the ED (end-diastolic) and ES ((end-systolic) phases of the cine-MRI and concatenated the resulting embeddings as input to the MLP.} \zyc{A consistent learning rate of 1e-4 with plateau decay was applied across all tasks, without intense hyper-parameter tuning.
+Classification performance and model comparisons were generally robust to the choice of learning rate, given the simplicity of the probing setup on the extracted embeddings.
+(Supplementary Table \ref{tab:classification-lr})}

 To accommodate different MRI image sizes and model input requirements, we randomly cropped subvolumes or selected slices from 3D MRI scans as input to the pretrained encoders during training.
 For Decipher-MR, we used images at their original resolution with an input size of (256, 256, 24) consistent with the first-stage pretraining.
 For other foundation models, input sizes were selected according to their specific requirements, with slice resizing applied for 2D methods following their respective preprocessing pipelines.
 During validation and testing, predictions from all subvolumes (obtained via a sliding window approach) or slices were averaged to produce a final prediction for each MRI image.